The many benefits of a smart thermostat

 There are also other ways to put money back in your pocket by installing a smart thermostat.
 Depending on where you live, your utility provider may offer rebates when you make the switch.

-For instance, residents who are with Ameren Missouri can claim a rebate of up to $100 as long as you purchase and install the device between April 25, 2016, and Feb.
-28, 2017 .
+For instance, residents who are with Ameren Missouri can claim a rebate of up to $50, on qualifying thermostats .

 It's not just the winter season when you'll lower your bill, either.
 During the summer months of intense heat and humidity, smart thermostats are just as useful.